niklaslorenz/code-assist.nvim/README.md

 ## TODO

+- [ ] Define location for user issued requests to the conversation manager
+  - Handles global and window keymap actions
+  - Ensures preconditions
+  - Notifies user on error
+- [ ] Ensure compliance to the conversation manager preconditions
+  - [ ] Define all preconditions
+  - [ ] Define result scenarios
+  - [ ] Ensure proper handling of results
+- [ ] Conversation sorting in selection screen
+  - [ ] keymap with o-<sort order key>
+  - [ ] plugin opt for default sorting order
+- [ ] Dynamic message filters
+  - [ ] Plugin opt for default filter
 - [ ] implement remaining keymap commands in commands.chat
 - [ ] implement a on_msg_delete event so the chat window does not have to redraw the conversation
   - [ ] needs message tracking
 - [x] implement a chat completions request object
   - [x] put the streaming request into chat-completions and keep the interface.streaming.lua file for processing logic only
-- [ ] switch chat command argument positions (especially for keymaps)
-  - allows opening or selecting without specifying the orientation again
-- [ ] Implement futures and async safe queues for keymaps and responses
-- [ ] Response Streaming
+- [x] Response Streaming
-- [ ] Move rest of chat window control into chat window:
-  - [ ] Conversation Manager event handling
-- [ ] Chat editing
+- [-] Chat editing
+  - Goals?
-- [ ] (Refatoring) Move keymaps from chat-window-control into chat-window
+- [ ] (Refatoring) Cleanup chat-window-control
 - [ ] Chat Window Title
 - [ ] Multi Line Inputs
-- [o] Keymaps
+- [-] Keymaps
   - [x] leader + a + b -> scroll to bottom
   - [ ] Previous and next message start/end with \[c, \[C \]c \]C
     - needs message tracking